From one man blogging about putting butter in coffee to a national chain, the rise has been immense.

 - Reducing food cravings

-- Significant amounts of polyphenols and antioxidants
+- There are significant amounts of polyphenols in coffee

 In more detail, here’s how the drink provides all these positive points: